-Katie Blowers(Director of Audits) is a sophomore at Miami University pursuing a degree in both political science and psychology.
-She has a focus on abnormal psychology.
-Katie has been with tPP since January of 2019, and has focused her work on coding cases, refining procedures and as a lead auditor.
+Katie Blowers(Director of Audits) is a senior at Miami University pursuing a degree in both political science and psychology with a focus on security and international law.
+Katie has been with tPP since January of 2019, and has focused her work on coding cases, refining procedures, and leading audits.
 She hopes to use this research to further explore her interest in law and terrorism studies.

 Morgan Demboski(Co-Director of Communications) graduated from Miami University in May 2020 with a degree in Social Justice Studies (concentration in Crime & Law) and a minor in Political Science.
-She is currently pursuing a Master’s degree in Intelligence and Security Studies and a Graduate Certificate in Intelligence Analysis through The Citadel in Charleston, SC.
-As a senior coder, Morgan devotes her time to coding cases, organizing source files, and cleaning the dataset.
-She is also Co-Director of Communications, where she focuses on designing and managing the tPP website, overseeing the project’s social media accounts, and devising strategies to increase tPP’s public visibility and promote the project’s current research.
+In addition to working as a Threat Intelligence Analyst for the company IronNet Cybersecurity, Morgan is currently pursuing a Master’s degree in Intelligence and Security Studies and a Graduate Certificate in Intelligence Analysis through The Citadel in Charleston, SC.
+As Co-Director of Communications, she focuses on designing and managing the tPP website, overseeing the project’s social media accounts, and devising strategies to increase tPP’s public visibility and promote the project’s current research.
 Morgan has been with tPP since August 2017, becoming a member of the tPP Steering Team in August 2019 and Co-Director of Communications in May 2020.

 Catie Barry is a Junior at Miami University pursuing a degree in Sociology, with a focus in Criminology.
 She has been with tPP since the Spring of 2020, and joined to expand her knowledge on the prosecution of terrorism and learn more about process of coding in general.
 Her work as a pre-coder primarily deals with research, and cleaning and organizing data.
 Catie has had experience in prosecution from interning at the Manhattan District Attorney’s Office in summer 2019 and plans to continue to attend law school after graduating.

-Katherine Coate is a Senior at Miami University pursuing a degree in Diplomacy and Global Politics with minors in German and European Area Studies.
+Katherine Coate graduated from Miami University with a degree in Diplomacy and Global Politics and minors in German and European Area Studies in May 2021.
 Katherine has been with tPP since August 2019.
-As a senior coder Katherine hopes to learn more about the criminal justice system and doing social science research.
-Katherine was an intern at the US Committee for Refugees and Immigrants for the 2019 summer and is a Miami University Global Studies Scholar.
+As a senior coder Katherine has enjoyed learning about the criminal justice system and doing social science research.
+Katherine was an intern at the US Committee for Refugees and Immigrants for the 2019 summer and was a Miami University Global Studies Scholar.
+She is currently looking for a job in public policy research or refugee programing.

-Hallie Filson is a senior at Miami University pursuing a degree in Diplomacy & Global politics with regional focuses on the Middle East and Russia, and minors in French and Criminology.
+Hallie Filson is a recent graduate from Miami University, where she studied Diplomacy & Global Politics, with minors in French and Criminology.
 Hallie is a coder and has been with tPP since the summer of 2020.
-Joining tPP to learn more about how terrorism and the legal system interact, she hopes to continue her interest in this subject with a career in intelligence, or public policy.
-Hallie is also an intern for the Oxford Police Department.
+Joining tPP to learn more about how terrorism and the legal system interact, Hallie hopes to continue her interest in the subject as she continues to work on tPP.

 Kate Freeman (Advisory Board Coordinator & Outreach Coordinator) graduated from Miami University in January of 2020 with degrees in psychology and individualized studies.
 Her previous work centers on masculinities and its intersections with other identities.
 Kate joined tPP team in July of 2020 to assist in managing communications with collaborators and team members, and in November 2020 began serving as coordinator of tPP’s Advisory Board.
 Through this project, she hopes to strengthen her passion for social justice and advocacy as well as her skills in data analysis.
-Kate plans to apply to graduate school for the fall of 2021 to get her advanced degree in sociology.
+Kate plans to attend Case Western Reserve University in the fall of 2021 for her PhD in sociology.

 Abby Goldman is a recent graduate from the London School of Economics, where she studied Human Rights and Politics.
 Her research at LSE focused on transitional justice and international refugee law.
 Abby joined tPP in December 2020, and is looking forward to developing a more systemic understanding of the injustices that she has witnessed during her work in the non-profit sector.
 Abby also recently finished an internship with the Commonwealth Human Rights initiative and served as Events Officer for LSE’s chapter of Student Action for Refugees.

-Sara Godfrey is a Junior at Miami University pursuing bachelor’s degrees in International Studies and Economics with minors in Arabic, Middle Eastern and Islamic Studies, and Social Justice.
-Her studies concentrate on international economic development, and peace and conflict resolution, with a regional focus in the Middle East.
-Sara has been with tPP since the Fall of 2019 and works as a junior coder with an interest in foreign terrorist organizations and Salafi/ Jihadist ideological affiliates.
-Outside of tPP she is the treasurer of Miami University’s Ohio Innocence Project chapter, a student organization advocating against wrongful incarcerations.
+Sara Godfrey is a Senior at Miami University pursuing bachelor’s degrees in international studies and economics with minors in Arabic and Islamic studies.
+Her studies concentrate on international economic development, and peace and conflict resolution, with a regional focus on the Middle East.
+Sara has been with tPP since the fall of 2019 and currently works as an auditor with a focus on foreign terrorist organizations and Jihadi-Salafi ideological affiliates.

 Sami Hausserman is a graduate student at Case Western Reserve University pursuing a masters degree in social work with a focus on community practice for social justice.
 She graduated from Miami University in May with a degree in Social Justice Studies and Comparative Religion.
 Sami has been with tPP since September 2020, and is interested in ways that this project could influence criminal justice reform, as well as the effects of religion on acts of political violence.